 It (Waxing) acquires a religious ritual aspect - applying mysterious ointments in semi-mystical sequences, then scraping them all away leaving ... nothing.
 Nothing visible anyway.
 It's a kind of prayer.

-About two weeks after I had handed over my skis to the Hansons and about a week before The Greatest Show on Snow, I got to recap my wax log and resulting experience from Pre-Birkie and North End Classic with MikeY.
+About two weeks after I had handed over my skis to the Hansons and about a week before The Greatest Show on Snow in da US, I got to recap my wax log and resulting experience from Pre-Birkie and North End Classic with MikeY.
 Turned out that I had been applying an extra layer or two of kick wax than what was usually recommended as a security blanket.
 I hadn’t realized that that security blanket was likely costing me some valuable glide.
 He was kind enough to explain that I needed to have faith in (a) the Toko recommendation, (b) my ability to follow the Toko recommendation, and (c) suck it up if I indeed lost the kick partway through an outing and find ways to finish, and that I needed some more trial (and error) and experience in that aspect to develop the said faith.

 The Week of Weeks